AndrewGoodson/AIS/Server Affnity.md

 # Server Affinity Technical Approach

+## Persisting Session

+Many legacy applications were designed with session state persisting within the application server itself.
+As this persisting session state exists, it causes an issue to migrate the application into Azure.
+When refactoring is not a possibility, Azure App Service with Application Request Routing (ARR) Affinity i.e Sticky Session can be used.

+## Session Affinity

-Server Affinity is a concept within load balancing and clustering.
+Session Affinity or Sticky sessions is a concept within load balancing and clustering.
 It refers to load balancing a user's request and routing the request from the user's session to the appropriate application server.
-Many legacy applications were designed with session state persisting within the application server itself.
-As this persisting session state exists, it causes an issue to migrate the application into the Azure.
-Refactoring the application to store their state within a load balancer or cluster configuration utilizing Server/Session Affinity is a technique one could use to address the issue.
-But how do we refactor an application that uses persisting session states within applications?

-In detail, session affinity directs all requests in a session to a specific application server by routing the session from client to the application server.
-The use of session affinity enhances the application performance by using in-memory caching instead of a database.
-There are several different Session Affinity concepts load balancers use.
+The use of session affinity enhances the application performance by using in-memory caching instead of a database fore stateful applications.
+Several concepts of session affinity are:

-1. Hash-based Distribution Mode - The default method for Azure load balancer.
-More specifically, Azure Load Balancer uses the five-tuple hash.
-A tuple is composed of the following:
-   1. Source IP
-   2. Source port
-   3. Destination IP
-   4. Destination port
-   5. Protocol type
-2. Cookie based Session Affinity - Where sessions are determined by Cookies

-## Hash-based Distribution Mode
+- Source Ip affinity distribution mode

+- Session Cookie

+- Application Request Routing (ARR) Affinity i.e Sticky session

+When refactoring an app is not possible, Azure App Service has a feature called ARR Affinity.
+It is when a user will always be routed to the same host machine during the client's session.

+## ARR Affinity in Azure App Service

+But how do we refactor an application that uses persisting session states( i.e stateful applications) within applications?
+Azure App Service defines a set of compute resources for web apps to run.
+One of the features App Services has is Traffic Manager integration and more specifically AAR Affinity sessions.

+AAR Affinity is used for stateful applications that can not be refactored to become stateless.
+When ARR Affinity is enabled, it turns the IIS server into a load balancer and attaches a cookie onto sessions so that client will always communicate with the same instance within their session.
+While this increases the compatibility for stateful applications and applications not designed with load balancing in mind, ARR Affinity is not recommended for state-less applications and can cause decrease in performance due to the constraint of how the traffic is distributed to the application server.